JuergenGutsch/blog/_source/_posts/2020-06-08-a-challenging-year.md

 The second challenging situation is the one that happens to all of us all over the world.
 The COVID-19 lockdowns all over the world are challenging for everyone.
 Especially the kids and their parents.
 Fortunately, I am able to work from home and, fortunately, child care is divided 50/50 between me and my wife.
 (She is still called my wife because we are still married.)
 But to work and to do home-schooling and child care in parallel is different, challenging and might be really hard and almost impossible for some parents.

 Since COVID-19 happened to central Europe, I was working from home.
-Actually, today is the first day in weeks I commute to work.
+Actually, today is the first day since weeks I commute to work.
 Feels strange sitting in the train, for more than one hour, and wearing a face mask.
 The train is almost empty.
 Only a few people are talking because of those annoying masks.

-And, the first time in months, I have some time to write a blog post.
+And, the first time since months, I have some time to write a blog post.
 I used to write while commuting, so I took the chance to write some stuff.

 > Actually, I started this post two weeks ago.
 Now it is the second time since COVID-19 to commute to work :-D